-DEPARTMENT OF KINESIOLOGY AND PHYSICAL EDUCATION Dr. Mike Griffin, Head Room 168, Physical Education Complex
+Dr. Mike Griffin, Head Room 168, Physical Education Complex

-The Department of Kinesiology and Physical Education offers a master's program (M. Ed.) with a major in physical education and an educational specialist program (Ed.
-S.) with a major in coaching pedagogy.
+The Department of Kinesiology and Physical Education offers a master's program (M. Ed.) with a major in health and physical education and an educational specialist program (Ed.
+S.) with a major in coaching pedagogy in physical education.
+Both programs are fully online and require candidates to research, design, develop, implement, evaluate, and disseminate innovative educational and/or coaching practices.